All about low traffic neighbourhoods

 Why does Enfield need low traffic neighbourhoods?

-- What are low traffic neighbourhoods
+- What are low traffic neighbourhoods?

-- Why low traffic neighbourhoods?
+- Why do we need low traffic neighbourhoods?
+Five reasons

 - What is a bus gate?

 - Has Enfield Council made this idea up?

 - Opening up streets for all-age active travel